 Here is the part we have all been waiting to read.
 What foods can patients prepare and are delicious at the same time?
-Here we include a brief list of the most common foods you can eat during orthodontic treatment.
+Here we include a brief list of the most common foods you can eat during orthodontic treatment Near You.
 As well as previously described in this article, we start from a list that tackles the first days of treatment or adjustments.

 Cooking vegetables help make them soft and easy to chew.